score-json/json/TSF/docs/update-process.rst

 The scheduled github workflows are executed on the default branch, only.
 To guarantee compliance with the TSF, the unit- and integration-tests are run daily.
 Therefore, it must be ensured that the branch containing the most recent documented version of nlohmann/json is assigned as default branch.
+Moreover, the branch protection rules of the new branch need to be adapted to mirror the ones of the branch containing the now old version.

 Recommended procedure